English or SEN? Does it really matter who manages the delivery of a reading intervention?

 In the not-so-distant past, SEN registers across the country became bloated with children with spurious ‘diagnoses’.
 At one stage it was announced that 27% of UK school students were considered to have ‘special needs’.
 It was inevitable that the DfE would take action and reform the SEN sector, deliberately setting policy to focus on those with reliable, objective diagnoses.
 These students have conditions that impact their ability to access the curriculum and require support to enable them to do so.
 Such conditions are usually life-long – Down Syndrome, Autistic Spectrum Disorder, and physical disabilities such as cerebral palsy, blindness and deafness.
 (In my last post, SEND the right message, I made the case for quality training for special education practitioners to ensure effective provision for students with genuine disabilities.)

 These conditions are not going to change but adaptations can be made to improve independence, learning, and quality of life.
-However, when it comes to reading, education has often fallen into the trap of the ‘deficit model’: the child is assumed to have a condition, and this condition means that they cannot be expected to learn or do certain things.
+However, when it comes to reading, education has often fallen under the spell of the dyslexia myth: if they have not made progress in reading, the child is assumed to have a condition, and this condition means that they cannot be expected to learn or do certain things.
 From this perspective, compensating for a ‘disability’ becomes more important than finding adaptations to limit or overcome its effects.

 This is not to say we should ignore the limitations imposed by some conditions, such as those mentioned above.
 That would be impossible as well as unethical.
 But for many low progress readers, the assignation of a label has also brought the lowering of expectations.
 This is particularly so when combined with assumptions about the nature of intelligence, and the false assumptions educators often make about the link between reading ability and intelligence.
 It goes like this: Child A is struggling with reading when others aren’t.
 This means Child A has a disability / processing disorder / form of dyslexia.
 In turn, this means that Child A will never learn to read well and expecting her to do so would be cruel because it would repeatedly expose her to failure.
 This would crush her self-esteem, which is already fragile because she cannot read like her peers.
 Therefore, in view of Child A’s disability, we should focus on building her self-esteem and make her feel valued as a person.
 Adaptations may be put in place – coloured overlays, large text, LSA support as reader-writer, and simplified wording of resource materials.